 It is illegal to harass or discriminate against any individual (faculty, staff, student or visitor) on the basis of sex.
 Specifically, Title IX states no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
 Sex discrimination prohibited by Title IX includes sexual harassment, sexual assault, sexual violence, and sexual misconduct.
 Title IX also prohibits retaliation against an individual who, in good faith, asserts his or her rights under Title IX or other applicable federal laws and state laws prohibiting illegal discrimination.

-Any student who experiences sexual harassment (including sexual misconduct, sexual assault or sexual violence), harassment or discrimination on the basis of sex is encouraged to contact Dr. Willette Burnham-Williams, the MUSC Title IX Coordinator or the Director of the Office of Gender Equity, Dr. Daniel Smith.
+Any student who experiences sexual harassment (including sexual misconduct, sexual assault or sexual violence), harassment or discrimination on the basis of sex is encouraged to contact Dr. Willette Burnham-Williams (email) or by phone at 843-792-6570 the MUSC Title IX Coordinator or the Director of the Office of Gender Equity, Dr. Daniel Smith.
 The Office of Gender Equity is located at 100 Doughty Street in suite BA225.
 Dr. Smith may be reached 843-792-2945.
 Students are also encouraged to contact MUSC's Public Safety department, to report alleged sexual harassment, sexual misconduct, sexual violence, sexual assault, or any other criminal behavior based upon their gender.

 Title IX Complaint Procedures